How To Prepare, Lodge And Maximise Your Tax Return

 The following is a rundown of which aspects of the transaction are subject to taxation and which ones are not:

 - Genuine redundancy payment (up to a limit)

 - Remaining genuine redundancy payment (any money above the tax-free limit), known as employment termination payment (ETP)

 - Taxed (at concessional rates up to the ETP cap)

-Salary sacrificing into super involves asking your employer to redirect a portion of your pre-tax pay into your super fund.
-These contributions are taxed at a rate of 15% in the super fund.
-For most, this is a lower tax rate than their marginal tax rate.
+To participate in salary sacrifice into super, you must first make a request to your employer to have a portion of your pre-tax pay redirected into your super fund.
+Within the super fund, these donations are subject to taxation at a rate of fifteen percent.
+The majority of people will find that this tax rate is lower than their marginal tax rate.